netoe1/creeper.c/README.md

 - There's a function called <strong>enableForking()</strong>, it allow the process forking, when a SIGKILL proceed.
 So, when you kill by terminal, probably the computer has to crash.
 - Creeper'll create a lot of files, so you HD will overthink, be careful.

+# Safety
+This is a **educational versional**, so, for running you should type a real-time generated hash to run.

 # Again:

 ### I'm not responsible for any damages with people, this software was developed for educational propouses.